Current Students

 Meet Nia:

-I currently serve as a member of the Student Representative Committee and am excited to complete my practicum at UMass Memorial Child Psychiatry Access Program (MCPAP) in the summer of 2025.
+I currently serve as a member of the Student Representative Committee and am excited to have completed my practicum at UMass Memorial Child Psychiatry Access Program (MCPAP) in the summer of 2025.
 Outside of my academic and professional pursuits, I love reading, fitness, and spending time with friends and family.

 Meet Sage: